Doctor Of Health Sciences

 Is the program online or in-person?

 The DHSc program is designed to be a flexible online asynchronous program for adult learners.
 However, there are two required in-person meetings, called ‘residencies’ where students interact with peers and instructors.
 Students earn course credit while at the residencies.
-The first residency is in late August at the beginning of the program for 2 days (weekend) and the second is in May between the first and second year for 3 days (long weekend).
+The first residency is in late August at the beginning of the program for 2 days (weekend) and the second is in May between the first and second year for 3 days (weekdays).
 All week-to-week coursework will be asynchronous and online.

-What are the two DHSc tracks?
+What are the two DHSc Concentrations?

 What classes are offered in this program?